AfriCareAI/RestApi-healtcare/README.md

 - Seamless integration with the OpenAI API for text completion.
 - Secure handling of sensitive medical data.
 - Multi-user support with authentication.
-- Real-time performance and availability monitoring.
+- proposals for solutions and generation of some advice to take in this case

 ## Technologies Used

 - Programming Language: Python 3.8+
 - Web Framework: FastAPI
 - Text Generation API: OpenAI API
-- Database: PostgreSQL (or your choice)
+- Database: MongoDB
 - Version Control System: Git

 ## Configuration and Installation